It’s a new year, and what better way to start than with less stress and a plan for handling all those deep cleaning job around the home.

 While you’re cleaning the vents, this is a great time to replace the air filters if needed.
 Look and see if your air filters are dirty.
 If so- replace them!

 We do not spend a lot of money on the best allergy-reducing air filters.
-We were told by our heating and air contractor that those expensive filters are so thick, the air condition system has to work harder to pull the air out, causing your electric bill to go up.
+We were told by our heating and air contractor that those expensive filters are so thick, the air condition system has to work harder to pull the air out.
+And that causes your electric bill to go up!
 So, instead of spending more money on the best air filters and on a higher electric bill, we buy less-expensive air filters and replace them more often.

 Finally, close up the vent and use your cloth to wipe up any excess water or dust.